 About the bladder and bladder cancer

-The bladder is an expandable, hollow organ in the pelvis that stores urine (the body’s liquid waste) before it leaves the body during urination.
+The bladder is an expandable, hollow organ in the pelvis that stores urine, the body’s liquid waste, before it leaves the body during urination.
 This function makes the bladder an important part of the urinary tract, which is also made up of the kidneys, ureters, and urethra.

 Bladder cancer begins when normal cells in the bladder lining, most commonly urothelial cells, change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning is can spread to other parts of the body.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
 A benign tumor means the tumor will not spread.

 Types of bladder cancer

 Urothelial carcinoma.
 Urothelial carcinoma accounts for about 90% of all bladder cancers and begins in the urothelial cells lining the bladder.
 Urothelial carcinoma is the common term for this type of bladder cancer.
 It was previously called transitional cell carcinoma or TCC.

 Adenocarcinoma.
 This type accounts for about 2% of all bladder cancers and begins in glandular cells.

-There are other, less common cell types that can develop into bladder cancer, including sarcoma and small cell anaplastic cancer.
-Sarcoma begins in the fat or muscle layers of the bladder) and small cell anaplastic cancer (a rare type of bladder cancer that is likely to spread to other parts of the body).
+There are other less common types of bladder cancer, including sarcoma and small cell anaplastic cancer.
+Sarcoma begins in the fat or muscle layers of the bladder, and small cell anaplastic cancer, which is a rare type of bladder cancer that is likely to spread to other parts of the body.

 Noninvasive.
 This type of bladder cancer usually does not extend through the lamina propria, while both types of invasive cancer can extend through the lamina propria.
 Noninvasive cancer may also be called superficial cancer, although that term is being used less often because it may incorrectly imply that this type of cancer is not serious.
-Noninvasive bladder cancer is less likely to spread and can often be managed with surgery to remove tumors and chemotherapy placed in the bladder (see Treatment ).
+Noninvasive bladder cancer is less likely to spread and can often be managed with surgery to remove the tumor and chemotherapy placed in the bladder (see the Treatment Options section).

 Non-muscle-invasive.
 Non-muscle-invasive bladder cancer typically grows only into the lamina propria.
 It is called invasive, but it is not the deeply invasive type that can spread to the muscle layer.